 - Support Database (SDB):

-- Topic: It is dedicated to support topics, like miscellaneous installation instructions (different working, but not supported ways to install or upgrade openSUSE distribution), installation of third party applications that are not part openSUSE, but a lot of its users want them, configuration of software, services and hardware that is not fully supported in a distribution, workarounds for the most annoying bugs.
+- Topic: It is dedicated to support topics, such as miscellaneous installation instructions (various alternate, but unsupported methods to install or upgrade the openSUSE distribution); installation of third party applications that are not part of openSUSE, are requested by many users; configuration of software, services and hardware that is not fully supported in a distribution; and workarounds for the most annoying bugs.

-- Audience: People who have a problem installing and running the openSUSE distribution in general, or some of its components, and seek written instruction on how to solve it.
+- Audience: People who have a problem installing and running the openSUSE distribution in general, or some of its components, and seek written instructions on how to solve it.

 - Volunteers (contributors):

-- Location: It is in the openSUSE namespace; the one where article titles have openSUSE: prefix.
+- Location: It is in the openSUSE namespace; the one where article titles have the prefixopenSUSE: